Mayuresh-Patil01/Face-Rotation-Classification/README.md

-Below is a revised version of the README in a single code block.
-Make sure you copy everything (including the triple backticks) and paste it into your `README.md` file.
-This version uses blank lines between sections so that Markdown renders each section on its own line.
+Below is an updated version of the README with an added section for dataset links and project evaluation documents.
+Simply copy and paste the text (including the triple backticks) into your `README.md` file:

 ```markdown
 # Face Rotation Classifier 🚀